Timing Optimisation and Analysis in the Design of 3D silicon sensors: the TCoDe Simulator: Solid state sensors for timing

 \section{Solid state sensors for timing}

 In a generic silicon sensor, it is possible to summarise the main contributions to time resolution $\sigma_{\rm t}$ by means of the formula:

-where $\sigma_{\rm ej}$ is the electronic jitter, depending on electronic noise and pre-amplifier speed; $\sigma_{\rm tw}$ are the time-walk fluctuations, depending on different times of discriminator threshold crossing of signals with same shape and different amplitudes; $\sigma_{\rm dr}$ is due to the time fluctuations due to delta-rays deposits during the ionisation process; $\sigma_{\rm TDC}$ depends only on the Time-to-Digital-Converter resolution.
-The term $\sigma_{\rm un}$ (field unevenness) is strictly related to the uniformity in the weighting field and drift velocity across the sensor volume, as established by the Ramo theorem~\cite{Ramo}, giving an induced current $i(t,\textbf{r})= q \, \textbf{E}_w \cdot \textbf{v}_d$, where $q$ the carrier charge, $\textbf{E}_w$ the weighting field and $\textbf{v}_d$ the carrier drift velocity. $i(t,\textbf{r})$ is the induced current signal at a given space-time point inside the sensor volume, during the drift time of the generated charge carriers (electrons and holes).
-We call $i(t,\textbf{r})$ as \emph{i--let}, being the elementary contribution to the current signal at the sensor electrodes.
-This concept will be exploited in the following (see section~\ref{sec:3D_design}).
+where $\sigma_{\rm ej}$ is the electronic jitter, depending on electronic noise and pre-amplifier speed; $\sigma_{\rm tw}$ is due to the time-walk fluctuations, depending on different times of discriminator threshold crossing of signals with same shape and different amplitudes; $\sigma_{\rm dr}$ is due to the time fluctuations due to deposits of secondary delta-rays during the ionisation process; $\sigma_{\rm TDC}$ depends only on the Time-to-Digital-Converter resolution.
+The term $\sigma_{\rm un}$ (field unevenness) is strictly related to the uniformity in the weighting field and drift velocity across the sensor volume, as established by the Ramo theorem~\cite{Ramo}.

 Among the contributions in eq.~\ref{eq1}, the term $\sigma_{\rm ej}$ depends both on sensor (sensor noise) and electronics, the terms $\sigma_{\rm tw}$ and $\sigma_{\rm TDC}$ are independent of the sensor, while $\sigma_{\rm dr}$ and $\sigma_{\rm un}$ depend only on the sensor geometry and therefore can be optimised by design for fast timing.